Introduction to Spread Triads for Guitar, Part 1

-Lastly, here are all of the different inversions and string sets for Augmented Spread Triads using the second-note raised concept.
-After you have learned each of the 4 spread-triad shapes, major-minor-diminished-augmented, try playing through each of them in a row to test your memory and hear how each triad relates aurally to one another.
+Lastly, here are all of the different inversions and string sets for augmented spread triads using the second-note raised concept.
+After you have learned each of the four spread-triad shapes, major-minor-diminished-augmented, try playing through each of them in a row to test your memory and hear how each triad relates aurally to one another.

 Learning triads is an important step in the learning process for any guitarist, especially those exploring the jazz-guitar genre.
 While we tend to look at closed-position triads regularly in our practice routine, as you can see in the lesson, it is also important to check out spread triads in order to fully explore these important three-note shapes in the woodshed.

 Do you have a question or comment about this lesson?
 Post it in the COMMENTS section below.

 Matt Warnock is the owner of mattwarnockguitar.com, a free website that provides hundreds of lessons and resources designed to help guitarists of all experience levels meet their practice and performance goals.
 Matt lives in the UK, where he is a lecturer in Popular Music Performance at the University of Chester and an examiner for the London College of Music (Registry of Guitar Tutors).